Manish Sisodia: Corruption charges and arrest

 In June 2022, a complaint was filed against Sisodia, about the construction of schools and classrooms with the Delhi Government's Anti-Corruption Branch (ACB).
 In July 2022, the anti-corruption authority Delhi Lokayukta was also investigating.

-In July 2022, Delhi's Lieutenant Governor Vinai Kumar Saxena had recommended the Central Bureau of Investigation (CBI) to investigate the Excise Policy 2021-22 of Delhi Government.
-Saxena's action was based on a report submitted by Delhi Government Chief Secretary Naresh Kumar.
-On July 8, Kumar submitted a report to the Lieutenant-Governor’s Office, alleging procedural lapses in the implementation of the policy and claiming that post-tender benefits were extended to the licensees.
+On July 8, Lieutenant Governor Vinai Kumar Saxena submitted a report to the Lieutenant-Governor's Office, alleging procedural lapses in the implementation of the policy and claiming that post-tender benefits were extended to the licensees.
 CBI has started investigating the case.
 In response, Delhi CM Arvind Kejriwal accused the Central government of misusing the CBI to "derail Delhi’s education and health revolution".
 On 22 August, Sisodia said that he had a recording (the evidence of which was never made available in public domain) of an offer from the BJP to drop the cases against him in return for Sisodia splitting AAP.

 Sisodia was arrested on 26 February 2023 in relation to the Excise Scam by CBI.
 The FIR said that Sisodia, former Delhi Excise Commissioner Arava Gopi Krishna, and two other senior excise department officials were "instrumental in recommending and taking decisions pertaining to excise policy for the year 2021-22 without the approval of competent authority with an intention to extend undue favours to the licensee post tender".

 Following his arrest, on 28 February 2023 Sisodia and his cabinet colleague, Satyendar Jain (who was also arrested on corruption charges), resigned from their posts from the Third Kejriwal ministry.
 AAP and Manish Sisodia have strongly denied these charges as being politically motivated.

 In an FIR dated 14 March 2023, the Central Bureau of Investigation registered an additional case against Sisodia in connection with the Delhi government's Feedback Unit (FBU).

+On 9 August 2024, The Supreme Court granted Sisodia bail on the condition that his passport be surrendered, and he reports weekly to the investigating officer.
+The top court also slammed the lower courts for deliberately delaying trial.